HarperDB/documentation/docs/administration/harperdb-studio/instance-configuration.md

 ## Update Instance RAM

-HarperDB Cloud instance size and user-installed instance licenses can be modified with the following instructions.
+HarperDB Cloud instance size and Enterprise instance licenses can be modified with the following instructions.
 This option is only available to Studio organization owners.